Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 	...
 </details>

 With our skeleton laid out, let's translate it into our Main Menu Assembly Code!
 First, we need the cursor flag to tell us which option we've highlighted.
-Let's say we have three rows of options on our menu; these would be represented by our `example_cursor_flag` being a value of 0, 1, or 2.
-This is how we'd check User Input for the second one on our list, A.K.A. a cursor value of 2:
+Let's say we have three rows of options on our menu; since we start the registers at zero, these would be represented by our `example_cursor_flag` being a value of 0, 1, or 2.
+This is how we'd check User Input for the second one on our list, A.K.A. a cursor value of 1:

 		callf Get_Input
 	.Check_Example_Option